Hasim-ali/ngForm-unsaved-checker/README.md

-# validateFormDataAndResponse
+## ngForm-unsaved-checker

-validateFormDataAndResponse is a function designed to verify whether the data in a form has been altered since it was last submitted or loaded.
+unsavedchecker is a function designed to verify whether the data in a form has been altered since it was last submitted or loaded.
 Its purpose is to compare the current state of the form data with its previous state and determine if any changes have occurred.
 If changes are detected, the function returns false to indicate that the data has been modified.
 Otherwise, it returns true, indicating that the data remains unchanged.
 This function is useful for ensuring data integrity and preventing unintended modifications to form data.

-## ```Features```
+### ```Features```

  - Form Data Validation: Validates whether the data in a form has changed since its last submission or loading.
  - Change Detection: Detects modifications made to the form data to maintain data integrity.